kdogz9/Technical-Art-2/README.md

 - **Roadmap**: Outline what the essay will cover

 As game engines evolve, technical art optimisation has become increasingly critical for indie developers as they compete against triple A companies to produce industry standard games.
 The battle for small teams between larger teams has impacted indie developers to adjust their workflows and resources to make it as cost effective as they can whilst maintaining quality in their work.
-This is very relevant in regards to technical art as technical art can be quite expensive in terms of time, optimisation and also the materials used so indie teams often have to take shortcuts.
+This is very relevant in regards to technical art as it can be quite expensive in terms of time, optimisation and also the materials used so indie teams often have to take shortcuts.
 (Vapidvim, 2024).
 My perspective on this is

-In this essay I plan to discuss how indie developers optimize technical art by balancing performance and visual quality through choices in rendering pipelines, shaders and anti-aliasing, while exploring creative solutions and cross-platform considerations that impact scalability and efficiency.
+In this essay I plan to discuss how indie developers optimize technical art by balancing performance and visual quality through choices in rendering pipelines and anti-aliasing, while exploring creative solutions and cross-platform considerations that impact scalability and efficiency.
 I will also be exploring how these choices affect speed and maintainability compared to triple A studios.

 ## Background/Historical Context (150-200 words)
-*Assessment Focus: Exploring + Connecting*

-- Provide technical foundation and definitions
-- Explain the evolution or current state of the technology
-- Reference key developments or milestones
-- Use academic and industry sources to support claims
+Rendering is central to game visuals, and two dominant pipelines define modern graphics: forward rendering and deferred rendering.
+Forward rendering calculates lighting for each object as it is drawn, making it simple and efficient for scenes with only a few lights, while also supporting transparency naturally (Unity, 2023).
+However, it scales poorly with many lights and heavy overdraw.
+By contrast, deferred rendering first stores surface data in multiple textures called a G-buffer, then applies lighting in a second pass.
+This allows complex lighting with less GPU load but requires significantly more memory, and transparency is harder to implement (Olsson et al., 2012).

+Another visual challenge is aliasing, where diagonal edges look blocky due to pixelation.
+Anti-aliasing techniques such as MSAA, FXAA, SMAA, and TAA evolved to address this, each trading quality for performance.
+Modern engines like Unity, Unreal, and Godot integrate these by default (NVIDIA, 2017).
+Similarly, shaders—programs controlling how surfaces look—can be made with visual “graphs” or written in code.
+Shader graphs have accelerated iteration for artists, while hand-coded shaders remain vital for unique, optimized effects (Unity, 2023).
+Together, these technologies underpin how developers balance fidelity with performance.

 **Research Integration:**
 - Include at least 2-3 academic or industry sources